Skip to content

 Miscellaneous Commands

-The disk image management tool will allow you to add packages, overlays, and scripts to exisitng configurations using the append command.
+The disk image management tool will allow you to add packages, overlays, and scripts to existing configurations using the append command.
 Command usage is:

 Flags are for the overlays, packages, and scripts that you want to append.